This subject is part of the Faculty of Arts and Creative Technologies

 Subject intent

-In year 8 you began to develop and demonstrate the principles of nutrition and healthy eating, food safety and hygiene to the dishes you prepared.
+In year 8 you began to develop and demonstrate the principles of nutrition and healthy eating, food safety and hygiene in the dishes you prepared.

-During Year 9 you will secure and demonstrate a range of food skills, increasing in complexity and accuracy, to cook a wider range of dishes, safely and hygienically, and to apply their knowledge of nutrition and food provenance.
-In addition, they will consider consumer issues, food and its functions.
-Pupils will prepare and cook a variety of dishes incorporating theoretical understanding and knowledge: Dutch apple cake, savoury rice, pasta Bolognese, chicken and potato curry, shepherd pie, vegetable pasta bake, Swiss roll and begin to select their own dishes.
+During Year 9 you will secure and demonstrate a range of food skills, increasing in complexity and accuracy, to cook a wider range of dishes, safely and hygienically, and to apply your knowledge of nutrition and food provenance.
+In addition, you will consider consumer issues, food and its functions.
+Pupils will prepare and cook a variety of dishes incorporating theoretical understanding and knowledge.

 Topic Breakdown